khzaw/khzaw.github.io/_posts/2016-02-12-finding-a-knights-tour.md

         print "No knight's tour"
 {% endhighlight %}

+Most of the magic happens in the `knight-tour` function in which, the search starts from the initial position on the board (`count=1`).
+From the current position, possible legal knight moves are generated and tried out by incrementing the count and marking it on the board.
+If a move turns out to be leading a dead end, reset the board position and the count will be decremented and it would reach the end of the function (`return False`) and exit from the a recursion instance.
+Eventually, a knight's tour will be found (`count == total`) provided that there is one.

-As the size of the board grows _(`N >= 7` onwards)_, this approach will take a long time.
+This approach works reasonably well for small boards but as the size of the board grows _(`N >= 7` onwards)_, the search will take exponentially longer as there would be more "center" pieces which have 8 possible moves.

 ## Warnsdorff's rule
+In order to improve from that, Warnsdorff's rule can be applied.
 [Warnsdorff's rule](https://en.wikipedia.org/wiki/Knight%27s_tour#Warnsdorff.27s_algorithm) is a heuristic which states that in each step of the tour, the square with the least possible moves the knight can make from that square is favored.
 If a tie occurs, it may be broken arbitrarily.

 {% highlight python %}
 def next_possible_moves(current, board, boardsize):